-Mineralogical and chemical tests edges, resulting from intentional can determine the origin of clays.
-With a microscope, geologists identify body, especially if they were sifted to the rocks and minerals before pointcounting the different grains and measuring their sizes and shapes.
+Mineralogical and chemical tests With a microscope, geologists identify counting the different grains and measuring their sizes and shapes.
 The prevalence of sedimentary rock formations in the region makes it difficult to pinpoint their derivative clays based on the mineralogical components alone.
 One solution involves the heavy mineral analyses of the rare elements.
-Another approach involves assessing that were native to the clay before they the chemical elements through X-ray diffraction and instrumental neutron activation analysis (INAA).
+Another approach involves assessing diffraction and instrumental neutron activation analysis (INAA).
 Each clay has its own "signature" concentration of elements which allows it to be traced to its parent rock.